 Reasons to NOT spray insecticides on honey bee swarms, or when found inside your home.

-Last year, while responding to honey bee swarm calls, on more than one occasion I arrived only to find that the owner had already sprayed insecticide on the bees.
+While responding to honey bee swarm calls, on more than one occasion I arrived only to find that the owner had already sprayed insecticide on the bees.
 This is almost always a bad idea for several reasons.

 First, if it's a swarm, local beekeepers will typically gladly lend a hand to help you remove the bees and often at little or no charge.
 You get the bees removed, save yourself and your family exposure to insecticide, and get to feel good about saving one of our environment's most valued pollinators.